-The truth is organizations award scholarships based a broad set of criteria.
+The truth is organizations award scholarships based on a broad set of criteria.
 Some organizations award scholarships based on a student's community involvement.
-Students who volunteer at local nursing homes, food banks or homeless shelters have a good chance of qualifying for these scholarships even if they do not have a perfect academic record.
+Students who volunteer at local nursing homes, food banks, or homeless shelters have a good chance of qualifying for these scholarships even if they do not have a perfect academic record.

 Other organizations award scholarships based on religious affiliation or ethnicity.

 Moreover, the organizations passing out these scholarships vary widely, too.
-Businesses, colleges, churches, civic groups and professional organizations all give out scholarship dollars.
+Businesses, colleges, churches, civic groups, and professional organizations award scholarships.

 Applying for these scholarships can take time and creativity.
 Many organizations will focus mainly on the student's grade point average or extracurricular activities.
-Others, though, will require students to write essays, provide a resume listing their activities or provide recommendations from influential members of the community.
+Others, though, will require students to write essays, provide a resume listing their activities or provide recommendations from influential community members.

 Unfortunately, not every organization offering scholarship money is legit.
 Scammers have found new college students and their parents to be tempting targets for cons.

 Scam artists might entice parents and students with a lucrative scholarship offer.
-All these parents and students have to do first is send an application fee -- sometimes hefty -- to them to start the process.
+But, to start the process, all these parents and students have to do first is send an application fee -- sometimes hefty -- to them.

 What happens next?
 The organization behind the scholarship disappears, along with that application fee.
 Other scammers use the lure of scholarship money to harvest students' and parents' financial information, the first step to identity theft.

 Students and parents should be wary, too, of organizations that suddenly contact them with scholarship offers.
 Most legitimate organizations offering scholarships do not have to search out students.
 The students come looking for them.
-If you suddenly receive a call or email message that seems too good to be true, the odds are you are being targeted by a scammer.
+If you unexpectedly receive a call or email message that seems too good to be true, the odds are a scammer is targeting you.

 The world of scholarships can be a daunting one for students and parents new to it.
-However, with a bit of research and much patience, parents and their children can often dramatically reduce the amount of student loans their income college freshmen will need.
+However, with a bit of research and much patience, parents and their children can often dramatically reduce the number of student loans their income college freshmen will need.
 That is something that will benefit children long after they graduate.

 © Fintactix, LLC 2021